Research Interests

 1. Butaeva, K., Durlauf, S., & Shapoval A. Intergenerational Mobility in Late Qing Dynasty (1783-1909): Evidence from Northeast China.

-Abstract The paper examines intergenerational mobility during the last 130 years of the Qing dynasty.
-We identify two epochs within the 1783-1909 period of the Qing dynasty with different mobility dynamics.
-From 1783-1850, a stable mobility process appears to be present, leading to a convergence towards a steady state class distribution.
-The second epoch, 1850-1909, exhibits unstable class dynamics which continue to the end of the Qing dynasty.
-The change in epochs is associated with the Opium Wars and Taiping Rebellion, demonstrating how the footprints of major crises in the late Qing era may be found in mobility dynamics.
-We further find that, in the decades preceding the end of the Qing dynasty, a sustained deterioration in rates of upward mobility and an sustained increased in rates of downward mobility.These are potential candidate mechanisms for the Qing dynasty's end.
-As such, we argue the basic facts of late Qing mobility may give insights into broad historical phenomena.
+Abstract The paper examines intergenerational mobility over the final 130 years of the Qing dynasty.
+We identify two distinct epochs within the 1786–1906 period, each characterized by different mobility dynamics.
+From 1786 to 1850, mobility patterns appear stable, appearing to converge toward a steady-state class distribution.
+The second epoch, 1850–1906, exhibits unstable class dynamics across generations until the dynasty's collapse.
+The shift between epochs is associated with the Opium Wars and the Taiping Rebellion, demonstrating how the footprints of major crises in the late Qing era can be traced in mobility dynamics.
+We provide new evidence on long-run mobility trends using Markov-chain measures, showing that intergenerational mobility increased over the final 130 years of the Qing dynasty.
+This trend persists across alternative mobility concepts, including measures of intergenerational class movement and the persistence of class status (i.e., memory) across generations.
+We further find that, in the decades preceding the dynasty's collapse, upward mobility declined steadily while downward mobility rose.
+These patterns may constitute mechanisms contributing to the Qing dynasty's eventual fall.
+Accordingly, we argue that the basic facts of late-Qing mobility may offer insights into broader historical phenomena.

-3. Butaeva, K., & Durlauf, S. Statistical Models of Intergenerational Mobility.
+2. Butaeva, K., & Durlauf, S. Statistical Models of Intergenerational Mobility.
 In Handbook of the Economics of Intergenerational Mobility.

 Abstract This chapter will explore statistical measures of intergenerational mobility, using a stochastic process perspective to unify the many mobility statistics that have been employed by social scientists.
 While regression and Markov chain models will receive primary focus, we will consider new methods such as trajectory based mobility analysis as well.
 Particular attention will be given to the ways in which scalar mobility measures preserve or lose information relative to general characterizations of the probability distributions of adult outcomes conditional on features of their childhood and adolescence.

-4. Butaeva, K. Income Mobility and Public Goods: Evidence from Chinese Provinces.
+3. Butaeva, K. Income Mobility and Public Goods: Evidence from Chinese Provinces.

 Abstract In this paper, I extend the Bergstrom, Blume, and Varian (1986) mo model of voluntary provision of public goods so that individuals also care about income mobility when deciding on their private contributions.
 To address this feature I incorporate an additional term in the individual utility function.
 This term accounts for the expected change in the distance between an individual's income rank and the mean income rank across time periods.
 I claim that a higher degree of mobility reduces the distance to mean income rank, which scales up the individual identification with society and raises the willingness to contribute to public goods.
 Using the data from the China Household Finance Survey (CHFS), I estimate income mobility in 29 Chinese provinces in 2014 and 2016 and test our theoretical predictions.
 I find that a narrower expected gap between an individual's income rank and the mean income rank in the future, reflecting a higher level of provincial mobility, strengthens the willingness of people to pay for environmental protection.
 These results are robust to controlling for the effects of income expectations, income inequality, and linguistic heterogeneity.